The Game Awards 2022: Viewership

-An estimated 103 million viewers watched the ceremony, the most in the show's history and a 20 percent increase from the previous year.
+An estimated 103 million viewers watched the ceremony, the most in the show's history to date and a 20 percent increase from the previous year.
 Over 11.5 million total views were recorded on Twitter, which saw a 28 percent increase of tweets and a 31 percent increase of the hashtag #TheGameAwards.
 It topped the trends for the ninth year in a row, with 16 of the top 30 trends related to the show, including the top five.
 Over 9.5 million total viewers watched on Steam, with a peak of 850,000 concurrent views.
 On Twitch, the show peaked at 1.9 million concurrent viewers—an increase of 20 percent—with 571,000 on the show's official channel.
 On YouTube, it set a show record with a peak of 1.33 million concurrent viewers, a 37 percent increase, with 604,000 on the official channel.
 It was the most-discussed Game Awards ceremony to date on social media, with 308,000 mentions on the day of the event, an increase of almost 180 percent; Judge's extensive speech garnered 12,600 mentions, the stage interruption accounted for 10,100, while the top three games mentioned were Elden Ring (57,300), God of War Ragnarök (31,000), and Hades II (20,600).
 Keighley had previously felt the 2022 show would be the first to shrink in overall viewership after eight years of successive growth, partly due to the easing of the COVID-19 pandemic and the gradual waning interest in live streams.